Critical Alarm Management and Tracking Solution for Lifesciences Industries

-- Finally able to document allowable response time as well.
+- The ability to document allowable response time as well.

 Batch Wise Alarm Data

-- Analyse data to get key insights about the functionality and performance of Critical and warning alarms in respective batches.
+- Analyse data to get key insights about the functionality as well as the performance of the alarms – both critical and warning alarms – for every batch

 - Data analysis based on lot number is often performed in many pharmaceutical industries which helps to compare different lots.
-This will, in turn, generate batch-wise alarm reports and helps to identify the abnormal situations that occurred during batch
+This helps users easily look up batch-wise information about the alarms to track abnormal situations that occurred during a batch

 Equipment Wise Alarm Data

-- Our alarm tracking software allows you to analyse equipment-wise alarm data to find out the performance, risks and deviations from specified parameters associated with each and every equipment in the plant.
+With the help of our alarm tracking software, you can easily analyse alarm data for the equipment to monitor the performance, risks and deviations which may occur in each equipment in the plant.